premilab-test/premilab-test.github.io/_pages/about.md

 * Assistant Professor, Institute of automation, Chinese Academy of Sciences, 2012-2013

-Openning Positions
+Openning Ph.D.
+Positions
 =====
 Full scholarship Ph.D. positions avaliable.
 Please email me with a copy of your CV if you are interested in the above opportunities.
-For more informatino pleaes check the [Opportunities](/opportunities/) page.
+For more informatino pleaes check the [PhD Recruitment](/PhD Recruitment/) page.

 News
 ======
-* May 2025: Welcome Dr. Jindong Wang giving talk at XJTLU.
+* May 2025: We welcome Dr. Jindong Wang to XJTLU for a guest talk.
-* Apr 2025: xxx papers has been accepted to xxxx.
+* Oct 2025: 1 paper has been accepted to ICLR 2025.
-* Apr 2025: xxx papers has been accepted to xxxx.
+* Nov 2024: 3 papers has been accepted to AAAI 2025 (2 Oral 1 Poster).